mathildsl/mathildesaliou/index.md

 From 2020 to 2022, Mathilde was Secretary General of the association [Prenons la Une](https://prenonslaune.fr/), which works to improve the representation of women in the media and promote equality in editorial departments.
 She set up and runs cyberbullying awareness [training courses](https://prenonslaune.fr/2020/11/cyberharcelement-journaliste/) on behalf of Prenons la Une.

 Mathilde Saliou studied at the École de journalisme and the École de la communication at Sciences Po Paris, after a bachelor's degree at the same university.
 She also spent an academic year at the Ludwig Maximilians Universität in Munich.
+<a rel="me" style="color:white;" href="https://piaille.fr/@mathildesaliou">Mastodon</a>